eremite22/lyric-shuffler/README.md

 lyric-shuffler
 ==============

-A simple html brainstorming tool for lyricists and poets.
+A simple html brainstorming tool for lyricists, poets or anyone having one of those creative ruts we all get into.

 This has been kept as simple as possible, so that it is portable and easy to run.
+Everything is in one file, lyric_shuffler.html.

 Below are the steps to using this tool: